 - survey on a statistically representative sample of professional workers (office workers, middle and upper management).

-- three workshops by invitation for designated people in companies supporting our research and designated people in companies involved in the research;
+- four workshops, three of which by invitation for designated people in companies supporting our research and designated people in companies involved in the research, and a public workhsop in Rome for Public entites and local comapanies;

 - public closing convention to present our research findings with talks given by officials from our sponsoring companies, where we bestow our Smart Working Awards and present influential smart working initiatives;